rrkas/SignatureCreator/README.md

 # SignatureCreator
-enter your name then get your signature, using Python 3 GUI interface
+Enter your name then get your signature, using Python3 GUI interface